-I.9 Annual Fire Safety Statements (Class 1b to 9c buildings inclusive)
+I.8 Annual Fire Safety Statements (Class 1b to 9c buildings inclusive)

-Each year, the owner of a building to which an essential fire safety measure is applicable must provide an annual fire safety statement to Council and the Commissioner of the NSW Fire Brigades.
+Each year, the owner of a building to which an essential fire safety measure is applicable must provide an annual fire safety statement to Council and the Commissioner of Fire and Rescue NSW.
 The annual fire safety statement must be prominently displayed in the building.

-Note: Essential fire safety measure has the same meaning as in clause 165 of the Regulation.
-Annual fire safety statement has the same meaning as in clause 175 of the Regulation.
+Note: essential fire safety measure has the same meaning as in clause 165 of the Regulation.

+annual fire safety statement has the same meaning as in clause 175 of the Regulation.

 Part 9 Division 5 of the Regulation applies in addition to this condition at the date of this consent.
-Visit Council's web site for additional information in relation to fire safety www.woollahra.nsw.gov.au.
-Standard Condition: 135
+Visit Council's website for additional information in relation to fire safety www.woollahra.nsw.gov.au.

+Standard Condition: I35